Fee Simple - Explained

 What are the Limitations on Fee Simple Ownership?

-There are, however, certain limitations that can be placed on fee simple ownership.
-That is, the fee simple ownership can be subject to conditions that result in the holder of fee simple ownership automatically (or at the prerogative of a beneficiary) losing their rights in the property.
+The fee simple ownership can be subject to conditions that result in the holder of fee simple ownership automatically (or at the prerogative of a beneficiary) losing their rights in the property.